Frasan00/hysteria-orm/README.md

     offset: 0
 });

-// Get by ok requires a primary key to exist on the model in order to work const user: User | null = await User.findOneByPrimaryKey(5, { throwErrorOnNull: true });
+// Get by pk requires a primary key to exist on the model in order to work const user: User | null = await User.findOneByPrimaryKey(5, { throwErrorOnNull: true });

 // Get One